ali1845/pythonNotes/Inheritance_in_OOPs.md

         ...     pass
         ...

-  Now create an object and use dir() function to display its members.
+  Now create an object and use the dir() function to display its members.

         >>> c = MyClass()
         >>> dir(c)